MrCartoonology/mrcartoonology.github.io/_posts/2025-05-13-exploring_the_transformer.markdown

 Would be interesting to work over complex numbers for the transformer, in such a way (half baked idea coming) that the transformer block outputs track position through the phases.

+## Updates
+* here is a good [post](https://nickcdryan.com/2024/08/02/introducing-a-learnable-temperature-value-into-the-self-attention-scores/) about learning a temperature parameter for the soft max distribution.